 Overclocking

-Based on various professional and user reviews, the RTX 3000 and RX 6000 series GPUs are not exactly an overclocker’s dream.
+Based on various professional and user reviews, the RTX 3000 and RX 6000 series GPUs are not precisely an overclocker’s dream.
 Even when increasing their power limits and clock speeds to the maximum, the gains in-game are no more than 10%.

-Specifically, the RTX 3070 appears to gain about 8% FPS in certain games with an OC to 1805 MHz, while the RX 6700XT only gains about 6% FPS with an OC to 2.75 GHz.
+Specifically, the RTX 3070 appears to gain about 8% FPS in specific games with an OC to 1805 MHz, while the RX 6700XT only gains about 6% FPS with an OC to 2.75 GHz.

 Price

-The deciding factor when buying PC hardware is almost always the price.
+The decisive factor when buying PC hardware is almost always the price.
 Unfortunately, in this case, the pricing of these cards is quite similar, so it doesn’t do much to make your decision easier.

 We can’t discuss GPU pricing without considering the GPU market in 2020 and 2021.
 As of writing, the price of any graphics card is doubled, tripled, or even quadrupled.
-This means making a comparison with MSRP is not really viable.
+This means making a comparison with MSRP is not really feasible.

 Which One Should You Get?